Deklin/ng-text-roll/README.md

 });
 ```
 ##### filterParams
-Some AngularJS filters can have extra parameters passed, like `currency` can take a `symbol` parameter.
+Some AngularJS filters can have extra parameters passed, like `date` can take a string formatting parameter.
 Example:
 ```html
 <ng-text-roll target="amount" height="20px" config="rollConfig"></ng-text-roll>